anhaidgroup/delex/examples/Cluster-Example.md

 ### Step 9: Running on a Cluster

-In order to run this on a cluster, we can use the following command from the root directory (you can always get to the root directory by typing `cd` into the terminal).
+In order to run the above Python program on a cluster, we can use the following command from the root directory (you can always get to the root directory by typing `cd` into the terminal).

-**Note**: This command assumes that the directory structure is the same as ours, and if you followed our installation guides, it will be the same.

 ```
 spark/bin/spark-submit \